dolbeysystems/fusion-cac-web-docs/content/general-user-guide/coding-a-chart/adding-codes/_index.md

 ![Code Description Search Menu](CodeDescriptionSearch.png)

-### Supporting Evidence
+## Supporting Evidence

 Supporting evidence is defined as the components within the chart that were used to make up any suggested codes.

 ![Supporting Evidence Box](SupportingEvidence.png)

 The supporting details help the user understand why the engine suggested a code.
 Clicking on the down arrow next to the code will show the words/phrases used to create the code.
-This linkage will allow users to determine if the code is correct or if it tried to put two thoughts together together incorrectly.
+This linkage will allow users to determine if the code is correct or if it tried to put two thoughts together incorrectly.